arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.20.16
+A profile of Leo Tolstoy that I copied from my copy of *War and Peace* (Penguin, Anthony Briggs):

+> Leo Tolstoy was born in central Russia in 1828.
+He studied Oriental languages and law (though failed to earn a degree in the latter) at the University of Kazan, and after a dissolute youth eventually joined an artillery regiment in the Caucasus in 1852.
+He took part in the Crimean War, and the *Sebastopol Sketches* that emerged from it established his reputation.
+After living for some time in St Petersburg and abroad, he married Sofya Behrs in 1862 and they had thirteen children.
+The happiness this brought gave him the creative impulse for his two greatest novels, *War and Peace* (1869) and *Anna Karenina* (1877).
+Later in life his views became increasingly radical as he gave up his possessions in order to live a simple peasant life.
+After a quarrel with his wife he fled home secretly one night to seek refuge in a monastery.
+He became ill during this dramatic flight and died at the small railway station of Astapovo in 1910.

 ### 11.19.16
 Plumtree was a Halifax all-girl band.
 One day, Bryan Lee O'Malley woke up to